crivera32/ride-sharing-analysis/README.md

 ## Data Preprocessing

 Run preprocess.py on the raw .csv files.
 The data can be accessed [here](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+Note the preprocessing script is intended for yellow taxi data recorded in the year 2015 or earlier.

 Usage:
     python preprocess.py -f \<filename\>